uncms-dev/uncms/docs/README.md

 # UnCMS

-!> **Warning**: UnCMS is currently in alpha.
-It is recommended only for the curious and fearless.
-Do not use it in production.
+!> **Warning**: UnCMS is currently in alpha, best suited for the curious and fearless.

 UnCMS is a developer's CMS toolkit for Django emphasising simplicity, speed, and familiarity.